Continue with Facebook

 Managing HS often requires a team of healthcare providers who can address different aspects of the condition.
 Understanding the role of each specialist can help you build a care team that meets your needs.

-Your primary care provider (PCP) is often the first person you’ll see if you notice symptoms of HS, such as painful bumps or abscesses.
+Your primary care provider is often the first person you’ll see if you notice symptoms of HS, such as painful bumps or abscesses.
 If you think you might have HS, talk to your doctor as soon as possible.
 The earlier HS is diagnosed, the better your chances of managing symptoms and avoiding complications.

 A dermatologist — a doctor with expertise in diagnosing and treating diseases of the skin, hair, and nails — is usually the main specialist involved in treating HS.
 Your dermatologist plays a key role in confirming your diagnosis and helping you manage HS over time.